Educational Studies Department (EDS)

 Emergent Literacy and Language Development in Young Children

 This course is an examination of language and literacy development of young children from birth through kindergarten.
 Topics of study are the development of receptive and expressive language skills, listening comprehension, awareness of print, emergent writing, early reading, children's literature and story telling.
 Supporting families as children's first teachers, culturally responsive experiences at home and in childcare settings, and family literacy programs will be studied.
-The course will also address developmentally appropriate instructional strategies for young children who struggle with beginning literacy concepts and skills and who have language delays and disorders.
+The course also addresses developmentally appropriate instructional strategies for young children who struggle with beginning literacy concepts and skills and who have language delays and disorders.
 Prerequisite: EDS 318 or concurrent enrollment; admission to teacher education.
 Offered Fall, Spring.

 ECE 455 Cr.3